modabas/ModEndpoints/README.md

 [WebResultEndpoints](#webresultendpoint), [BusinessResultEndpoints](#businessresultendpoint) and [ServiceEndpoints](#serviceendpoint) organize ASP.NET Core Minimal Apis in REPR format endpoints and are integrated with [result](https://github.com/modabas/ModResults) pattern out of box.
 They are implemented in ModEndpoints package.

-There is also [MinimalEndpoints](#minimalendpoint), which is the barebone implementation for organizing ASP.NET Core Minimal Apis in REPR format endpoints.
-Does not come integrated with a result pattern like endpoints in ModEndpoints project and is implemented in ModEndpoints.Core package.
+[MinimalEndpoints](#minimalendpoint) are the barebone implementation for organizing ASP.NET Core Minimal Apis in REPR format endpoints.
+They are not integrated with a result pattern like endpoints in ModEndpoints project and reside in ModEndpoints.Core package.

 To make consuming a ServiceEndpoint easier, which is a very specialized endpoint more suitable for internal services, a specific [client implementation](#serviceendpoint-clients) along with extensions required for client registration is implemented in ModEndpoints.RemoteServices package, and interfaces required for ServiceEndpoint request models are in ModEndpoints.RemoteServices.Core package.

 [ShowcaseWebApi](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi) project demonstrates various kinds of endpoint implementations and configurations.
 [Client](https://github.com/modabas/ModEndpoints/tree/main/samples/Client) project is a sample ServiceEndpoint consumer.

-## Introduction

-The WebResultEndpoint and BusinessResultEndpoint abstractions are a structured approach to defining endpoints in ASP.NET Core applications.
-It extends the Minimal Api pattern with reusable, testable, and consistent components for request handling, validation, and response mapping.
+All endpoint abstractions are a structured approach to defining endpoints in ASP.NET Core applications.
+They extend the Minimal Api pattern with reusable, testable, and consistent components for request handling, validation, and response mapping.

 ## Key Features